FlameyFox/RealEstate/README.md

-# realestate demo project
+# FlameyEstates - Demo project

+A realestate website, listing homes for purchase.
+Using [DatoCMS](https://datocms.com) as a Headless CMS and [NuxtJS](https://nuxt.com/) for the frontend.
+I opted for writing my own styles in SCSS, rather than using a framework.

-More to come..
+More details to come..

 ## Build Setup